zeus-fyi/zeus/README.md

 ### How do I setup validators?

 You can use our automation app to setup your own validators in 1 click, or step by step using the config value.
 Here's our tutorial on Medium.
 If you fill out the form on our website at: https://www.zeus.fyi, it'll automatically send you a bearer token to your email address for access.
+Check your spam if you don't see it.

 https://medium.com/@zeusfyi/how-to-setup-serverless-ethereum-validators-on-zeus-17f4af917259